simeonpashley/simeonpashley.github.io/_posts/2014-12-30-building-the-creative-business.md

 <div>

-**Strategy faculty** Dominic Houlder is Adjunct Associate Professor in London Business School’s Strategic and International Management subject area, and Associate Dean for the Sloan Fellowship Programme.
-At London Business School, he lectures on strategy, values and corporate transformation across Masters Degree and Executive Education programmes, and won the School’s Distinguished Faculty Contribution Award for 2002 and Teaching Award for 2003.
-He has been a member of the teaching team on custom programmes for EMAP, Diageo and Electronic Arts, directs partner-level programmes for Pricewaterhouse Coopers, and led the Directors’ Forum, a learning-as-theatre experience to help develop non-executive directors on the boards of public companies.
+**Strategy faculty** Dominic Houlder is Adjunct Associate Professor in London Business School's Strategic and International Management subject area, and Associate Dean for the Sloan Fellowship Programme.
+At London Business School, he lectures on strategy, values and corporate transformation across Masters Degree and Executive Education programmes, and won the School's Distinguished Faculty Contribution Award for 2002 and Teaching Award for 2003.
+He has been a member of the teaching team on custom programmes for EMAP, Diageo and Electronic Arts, directs partner-level programmes for Pricewaterhouse Coopers, and led the Directors' Forum, a learning-as-theatre experience to help develop non-executive directors on the boards of public companies.
 Dominic has also advised the Secretary of State and Permanent Secretary at the Department of Culture, Media and Sport on strategic issues.